writingteacher/who-working/docs/tutorials/before-you-start-a-tutorial.md

 * A current copy of the database file.
 You can get this by syncing your fork.
 * The [Postman desktop app](https://www.postman.com/downloads/).
 Because you run the **Who's Working service** on your development system with an `http://localhost` hostname, the web version of Postman can't perform the exercises.

-**TIP**: If you're using a clone of the repo on your desktop, create a working branch for your tutorial work.
-Create a new branch for each tutorial to prevent a mistake in one from affecting your work in another.
+**TIP**: If you're using a clone of the repo on your desktop, create a working branch for your work.
+Create a new branch for each task to prevent a mistake in one from affecting your work in another.

 ## Testing your development system